 I must thank my wife Dee, son Avinash, and daughter Vashti who has been very supportive and understanding

 during the many hours when my mind was focused on my writing instead of them.
-Over the years, they showed tremendous patience in listening to me reading or my recollections, as I worked on putting together my poems, stories, book, spiritual lectures (https://www.youtube.com/channel/UCyvmfbxjFNlNAJWBLRzrzDw?view_as=subscriber) and other writings.
+Over the years, they showed tremendous patience in listening to me reading or my recollections, as I worked on putting together my poems, stories, books, spiritual lectures (See Here on YouTube) and other writings.
 Even my dogs, first Stixx of 15 years, and now Alpha, both have learned to come and sit at my feet, waiting patiently for that moment when I will look up from my laptop and give him some well deserved attention.
 In addition to reading and writing, I enjoy playing basketball, biking, gardening, and testing my discipline in sticking to a weekly workout schedule.
 One of the summer activities I enjoy immensely is going to my favorite beach, Robert Moses Beach on Fire Island.
 This, I like to do as early as I possibly can, so that I can enjoy the calm and solitude of the mornings, before it is shattered by the late arriving crowds.

-Born to Pandit Budhram Mahadeo ‘Papa’ and Rajkumaree Mahadeo ‘Mama’, I am the fourth of five children.
+Born to Pandit Budhram Mahadeo ‘Papa’ and Rajkumaree Mahadeo ‘Mama’, at Number 66 Village, Corentyne, Guyana, I am the fourth of five children.
 My siblings are Vidya ‘Deedee’, Dr. Vishwa ‘Buddy’ or ‘Bhaiya’, Dr. Vishwanie ‘Shan’ or ‘Lil’ and Dr. Yoganand ‘Yog’.
 I attended No. 68 Primary School and after passing the Common Entrance Examination, I was accepted into Tagore Memorial High School.
 The five years of high school flew by really fast and it was during those impressionable years that most of the stories told in this book occurred.
 My ‘addiction’ at the time was comic books ranging from the ‘Commando’ series, to ‘Superman’ and ‘Ironman’ series, and this obsession negatively impacted my performance in school.
 I really kicked my studies into high gear only in Form 5, a few months before the final GCE ‘O’ level examinations.
 (General Certificate of Education is an academic qualification boards in the United Kingdom).
 Thanks to Mama, my elder sister Vidya, and my Mamoo, I passed all seven subjects of the GCE.
 Mama even woke me up at 3:00 am each school day so that I could study in the relative peace and quiet of the morning.

 The following year was spent planting rice, tending the vegetable gardens and learning carpentry with my Mosa (the husband of my mother’s sister) from Number 47 Village, which was about eight miles away.
 During this time, I rode my bicycle the eight miles in the morning to work at the construction job at Number 48 Village and back home in the afternoon.
 On days when my bike was in disrepair, I paid for a ride on the Tata bus.
 During the weekends, I also performed religious services for families as my brothers also did.
 These ceremonies were arranged by Papa and sometimes were seven consecutive nights of ‘Havan’ services.